Hello Planning Mashers!

 Do you use icons in your Bullet Journal?
 Which ones?
 Let us know in the comments!

-I really hope I convinced you of using icons in your Bullet Journal.
+I really hope I convinced you to use icons in your Bullet Journal.
 As I said, in case you don’t really feel like drawing them yourself, I got you covered – you can find a free printable sheet of icon stickers in my Resources Vault!

-The file name is “Planner Stickers” and if you download it you can print the stickers out over and over again.
-I also have there a Bullet Journal icon workbook, with 40 hand-drawn icons and a page for you to create icons you need in your BuJo.
+The file name is “Planner Stickers”, and if you download it, you can print the stickers out over and over again.
+I also have there a Bullet Journal icon workbook with 40 hand-drawn icons and a page for you to create the icons you need in your BuJo.

 If you’re not yet a member of Planning Mashers, just sign up in the form below and get access to all the free goodies I have there for you!